The original do-it-yourself travel guide to Europe SM

 Blow Your Nose

-Upper respiratory stuff like colds, flu, runny nose, and sinus infection are among the most common and the most uncomfortable nasties going around.
+That might sound silly, or rudimentary, but it is something to keep in mind.
+Upper respiratory stuff like colds, flu, runny nose, and sinus infection are among the most common, contagious, and uncomfortable nasties going around.
 Your nose is designed to clean the air before it gets into your body.
 You must keep your nose clean for it to work effectively.
 I suggest that you give it a good blow every morning and every evening.
 Get the crap out before it can harm you.
 Heck, you've been told since you could tie your shoe laces to brush your teeth.
 Just blow your nose at the same time.
 If you have a runny nose that won't quit give it a super blow.
 Lean over your sink and plug one nostril with a finger on the side.
 Blow out the other one.
 Repeat on the other side.
 You'll be good to go for hours.

 Get in Shape